“My salad days. When I was green in judgment, cold in blood.” Anthony & Cleopatra, William Shakespeare.

 Following a warren of meandering streets lined with blistering white houses that fell down the slopes, I arrived at a small crescent-shaped beach hugging an azure blue sea.
 The noonday sun hit 30C and the streets emptied of people as they disappeared behind closed doors for lunch and a siesta.
 The presence of a small restaurant was flagged, halfway up the hillside, by a couple of large green parasols.
 The menu was simple, dominated by local specialties of fish and rice.

 Overheated, I chose the simplest of dishes, ensalada de boquerones, or Spanish anchovy salad.
 In that white courtyard, with a chilled glass of pale pink rosé in hand, I was presented with a plate of crisply cut lettuce wedges, spangled with a light dressing upon which a circle of long white anchovy fillets fanned out.
-I had never tasted fish like it – their flakes melted on my tongue with just a hint of vinegar.
+I had never tasted fish like it – their flakes melted on my tongue whilst my taste buds prickled at the hint of vinegar.

 I have attempted to recreate this salad on a number of occasions but it needs the warmth of sun bouncing off flagstones, a sea breeze, and a good bottle of Rosé to bring it all together.
 I have found the wine Sacchetto ‘blush’ Pinto Grigio from Venezia bought from ‘Naked Wines’.
 I have yet to find the equivalently large white anchovies.
 These were sourced from Amazon.